For Immediate Release: Jan. 2nd, 2019

 Dom has been steadily touring since 2010, averaging 100-150 shows per year.
 There have been plenty of full band tours in old beat up vans and many stripped down acoustic shows all over the United States.
 From the dark corners of smoky backwoods bars to wineries, theaters and festival stages, the journey of this particular working musician has brought lots of miles traveled down long highways at 2am, meeting all kinds of folks from different backgrounds and opening shows for acts like Asleep At The Wheel, Kenny Wayne Shepherd, Shooter Jennings, Blackberry Smoke, Candlebox, Foghat, members of Lynyrd Skynyrd and Toto among others.

 After a solo hiatus and a stint in the Nashville based Americana group The Good Routes, Dom joined up with producer/friend Matthew Miller.
-They’ve recorded a collection of new songs for a debut full length album “Wayward Skies” due out February 22nd, 2019.
+They recorded a collection of new songs for a debut full length album.
 The first wave of these new songs came in the form of a four song EP titled “New Waters” released January 19th, 2018.
+The debut full length album “Wayward Skies” was released February 22nd, 2019.
+The album reached #89 on the itunes country charts, independently, with no Nashville label support.
 These songs blend rock, country and blues textures with an honest, slightly road worn vocal delivery.
 The first single “Doses” is a roots rocker that has helped garner the attention of national Americana and Country music media outlets/publications.
 Another single “One Way Road” released July 20th, 2018, exemplifies Wier’s hard driving midwestern country rock sound and is a standout track on the album.

-The new single “Ride This Train (Anywhere She Goes)” was released everywhere January, 18th 2019.
+The single “Ride This Train (Anywhere She Goes)” was released January, 18th 2019.
 This track is an upbeat country rock song that finds Wier taking influence from the Memphis Sun Records era and mixing in a layer of the earthy mid-American grit that he is becoming known for.
 Co-written with producer Matthew Miller, the song features a scorching lead guitar solo from John Carter Cash’s guitar player Dave Daeger, who also plays in Wier’s live band.
-Available everywhere as a single on January 18th, 2019, “Ride This Train (Anywhere She Goes)” will be on the the songwriter’s upcoming full length debut album “Wayward Skies” due out February 22nd.
+The track appears on the full length debut album “Wayward Skies”.